 Pioneertown was originally built in the 1940s as an old western movie set.
-Today locals keep the tradition of the west alive holding mock gunfights from April through October on Pioneer town’s Main Street.
+Today locals keep the west alive, holding mock gunfights from April through October on Pioneer town’s Main Street.
 Pappy and Harriet’s Palace offers live music, touring bands, and dancing on weekends.

 It doesn’t make a difference if you know anything about how engines work, or if you can tell the difference between a carburetor or a crankshaft, or a piston from a spark plug — the Automobile Driving Museum has something for all car lovers, even if they are not mechanically inclined.

 Paradise Cove is located in Malibu Beach, California.
 The Cove has been the location for numerous movies.
 Paradise Beach Cafe has indoor and outdoor seating.
 Specializing in seafood, the Cafe, the most popular dishes are the hot combo platter and iced seafood samples.

 Avoiding the urban sprawl of other southern California cities, Goleta is a less expensive alternative to its easterly neighbor Santa Barbara.
-And while there are many things to do in Goleta, the main draw for visitors is the area’s beaches.
+And while there are many things to do in Goleta, visitors’ main draw is the area’s beaches.

 Shields Date Garden is a historic landmark that has been at the same location since 1924.
-Opening its doors on Christmas Day of that year, they have continuously offered quality date, citrus, and organic food products to customers all over the world.
+Opening its doors on Christmas Day of that year, they have continuously offered quality date, citrus, and organic food products to customers worldwide.

 What do Ronald Reagan, Queen Elizabeth II, Frank Sinatra, Clark Gable, and Richard Nixon all have in common?
 They have all stayed behind the pink security walls of Sunnylands, the former winter residence of billionaires Walter and Leonore Annenberg in Rancho Mirage, California.

 Jalama Beach County Park one of the best places to camp at the beach in California.
 One hundred ocean view campsites plus seven comfortable beachfront cottages.
 During the off-season, you can have this beautiful beach all to yourself.
 Jalama Beach Camping Santa Barbara County.

 Artist Noah Purifoy (1917-2004) moved to the desert to escape because Los Angeles was too expensive to live in.
 He spent the last 15 years of his life creating amazing sculptures, buildings, and artwork out of recycled material.